dramamine/leftovers-again/README.md

 - Kyurem vs Kyurem-White (causes a crash)
 - maybe return nothing instead of crashing out
 - make sure pokemon properties include 'level'
+- move a bunch of functions from lib/damage.js to damageWrapper.js (or something)
+- better handling of stat guessing & damage ranges -koChance is terribly inefficient. try a new strategy, like, use exponential math to figure out which damage amounts would be enough

 10/18/2015
 npm run develop -- --bot=randombattle/stabby.js